-UH-Byoos) The use of illegal drugs or the use of prescription or over-the-counter drugs for purposes other than those for which they are intended to be used, or in excessive quantities.
+The use of illegal drugs, prescription or over-the-counter drugs, or other chemical substances for purposes other than those for which they are intended to be used, or in excessive quantities.
+Drug abuse can involve prescription medicines and other drugs, not just illegal substances.
 Drug abuse can cause social, physical, emotional and work problems.

 Substance abuse is not something to be taken lightly.
 Occurs when you consume alcohol, prescription drugs, and other legal and illegal substances excessively or incorrectly.
-Drug abuse can be defined as the inappropriate use of a drug for a non-medical purpose.
+Drug abuse can be defined as the inappropriate use of a drug for a non-medical purpose, including drug taking and taking drugs outside prescribed guidelines.
 Substance abuse, also known as drug abuse, is the use of a drug in quantities or by methods that are harmful to the individual or to others.

 It is a form of substance-related disorder.
 Different definitions of drug abuse are used in public health, medicine, and criminal justice contexts.
 In some cases, criminal or antisocial behavior occurs when the person is under the influence of a drug, and long-term personality changes can also occur in people.
 In addition to potential physical, social and psychological harm, the use of some drugs can also result in criminal penalties, although these vary widely by local jurisdiction.

 What is drug abuse?
 Drug abuse occurs when drugs, including alcohol, illicit drugs, or any psychoactive substance, are misused to get high or self-harm.
 It is also known as substance use disorder (SUD), as people who abuse drugs experience significant changes in thinking, behavior, and body functions.
-Drug addiction, also called substance use disorder, is a disease that affects a person's brain and behavior and leads to an inability to control the use of a legal or illegal drug or medication.
-Substances such as alcohol, marijuana and nicotine are also considered drugs.
+Drug addiction, also called substance use disorder, is a disease that affects a person’s brain and behavior and leads to an inability to control the use of a legal or illegal drug or medication.
+Substances such as alcohol, marijuana and nicotine are also considered drugs, along with other drugs and other substances.

 When you are addicted, you can continue to use the drug despite the harm it causes.
 Dependence varies from drug to drug in extent and effect; it can be physical or psychological, or both.
+Withdrawal symptoms, called withdrawal, can occur when stopping or reducing drug use, especially with opioids and alcohol.
+These symptoms may include physical illness, cravings, and intense urges to use the substance again.
+Repeated drug use and repeated drug taking can cause lasting brain changes and alter brain chemistry, leading to drug use disorders and severe substance use disorders.
+Taking drugs regularly increases the risk of developing a drug problem, mental disorders, and increases the risk of relapse and other health complications.
 Drug abuse potential tests measure various aspects of drug use and drug-seeking behavior with the goal of establishing whether the test substance shows positive reinforcing effects.
 Since there are several genes involved, the effect of an individual gene in making a person vulnerable to alcohol or drug abuse may be modest.

 Once addictive behavior is established for women, they are stabilized with higher doses of drugs than men.
 As a result, many genes involved in modifying neurotransmitter balance collectively play some role in making an individual susceptible to alcohol and drug abuse.
 Proponents of decriminalization argue that drug prohibition makes drug trafficking a lucrative business, leading to much of the criminal activity.
 If your doctor prescribes a medication with potential for addiction, be careful when taking it and follow the instructions provided by your doctor.